flink-extended/flink-scala-api/README.md

 See [Flink-ADT](https://github.com/findify/flink-adt) readme for more details.

-### Using a POJO-only flink serialization framework
+### Using a POJO-only Flink serialization framework

 If you don't want to use a `Flink-ADT` for serialization for some reasons, you can always fall back to a flink's [POJO serializer](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/datastream/fault-tolerance/serialization/types_serialization/#rules-for-pojo-types),